-In Django, files which are uploaded by the user are called Media or Media Files.
-Here are some examples:
+In Django, files which are uploaded by the user are called Media Files.
+Here are some examples of media files:

 - Images of products in an e-commerce site.

-Just as with static files, to serve media files we have do add some configurations in our
+Just as with static files, to serve media files we have to add some configurations in our

 Media files depend upon two configurations: